wallace-aph/tripcodes/README.md

 database.txt: dictionary of regex expressions</b>

-If you want one of the tripcodes listed in the database, let me know, and I'll give it to you provided nobody else (or myself) took it first.
+If you want one of the tripcodes listed in the list, let me know, and I'll give it to you provided nobody else (or myself) took it first.
 At some point I might upload the master list with all the passwords, but right now it's on a first-come first-serve basis.

 Below is a sample of tripcodes mined: